Stanback/alpine-samba/README.md

 ## Create Samba Configuration

 Create the `smb.conf` configuration file.
-The following is an example:
+The following is an example, in this case it's acting as a domain master browser:

 ```
 [global]